Call for Applications

 The eligibility criteria are as follows:

 An initial eligibility check will be applied to all applications.
 Those applications that do not meet the eligibility criteria will be excluded from further consideration.
-Please note that while membership of the InsuResilience Global Partnership would be an advantage, it is not mandatory.
+Please note that while membership of the IGP would be an advantage, it is not mandatory.

 How to Apply

-If you are interested in applying to receive support on Integrating Gender and CDRFI considerations into the Policy Development Process and Content through the Technical Advisory Facility, please return the completed application form via e-mail to contact@coe.insuresilience.org with the following subject line: Technical Advisory Facility – Second Window.
+If you are interested in applying to receive support on Gender-Lens Investing and Grant Making in CDRFI Solutions through the Technical Advisory Facility, please return the completed application form via e-mail to contact@coe.insuresilience.org with the following subject line: Technical Advisory Facility – Third Cycle.

 For additional information on the advisory services and the application procedure, please contact ines.perezmartinez@insuresilience.org.